dgfitch/glsl-experiments/shows/20170828/README.md

 Before the show, had plenty of time to prep.

-* blork.frag is the base for And Illusions.
+* silence.frag is the between-sets piece.
 * colors.frag is the base for Judders.
 * thrown.frag is the base for Cut Shutters.
+* blork.frag is the base for And Illusions.

 ----

 # After the noise

+Went pretty well, getting better at responding to the music.

+Tried to get more "shapey" for Cut Shutters, which worked in some places and less in others.